inform-us/requirements_specifications/informus/rules/Airway Plan.md

  - DAS airway plan reads 'YES' and has been completed within the last seven days.
  - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are completed within the last seven days.
- - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
+ - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in within the last seven days.
    *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*

 If none of the following flowsheets are completed: DAS airway (with a reading of YES) or Airway Plan A, B or C then Airway Plan is (2) NOT COMPLETED.